Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 With caution

-Conditions with potential risk of bleeding:
+Conditions in which there is a potential risk of bleeding:

 – recent ischemic stroke;